The main factor that distinguishes the difference between MCT oil and coconut oil is the fatty acid composition.

 MCT Oil however, is specifically designed for fast absorption by your body to give you an energy boost.

 Even though MCT oil and coconut oil are not the same, a slight crossover still exists between them.
 To know which oil to use for keto, it is important to recall the basic differences between them.

 For starters, MCT oil contains the purest forms of medium-chain triglycerides that get transferred to the liver as soon as they enter your body.
-Because they usually bypass the gallbladder, MCTs are considered an ideal source to get instant energy for both the brain and the body.
+MCTs are considered an ideal source to get instant energy for both the brain and the body.

-Coconut oil is also a rich source of MCTs but it has a tiny amount of long-chain triglycerides.
+Coconut oil is also a rich source of MCTs but also contains long-chain triglycerides.
 These triglycerides take longer for the body to digest.
 One of the MCTs, lauric acid, is found in abundance in coconut oil.
-Despite being an MCT, lauric acid acts like a long-chain fatty acid which makes it difficult for the body to absorb coconut oil.

 If you are looking for a quick energy boost for exercise, coconut oil is not the ideal option to choose.
 With large amounts of lauric acid and long-chain fatty acids, it may take this oil a long time to induce ketosis in your body.

 Many experts suggest using coconut oil after completing a workout.
 Before beginning a workout, your body requires instant energy which is better supplied by MCT oil.